Tell all the truth but tell it slant–(1263)

 Long story short, I eventually went to seminary, studied theology, and was ordained in the United Methodist Church.
 After retirement from ministerial appointments, I continue be a writer who sees connections between faith and justice and between faith and the arts.
 I still believe that telling the truth slant has an important role in the spiritual formation of those who seek to love as God loves.
 That belief is expressed in my work with FaithLink, a curriculum for small-group study on current issues and events, and in a book project with singer/songwriter Noel Paul Stookey—the Paul of Peter, Paul, and Mary—about his solo music, faith journey, and commitment to justice.

-Musings on this site, which may be sporadic, will about faith, culture, and justice—the same topics that I’m writing about in FaithLink and in the book.
-Many of my posts will be about the background reading and reflection that fuels these two active projects.
+Musings on this site, which are sporadic, touch on faith, culture, and justice—the same topics that I write about in FaithLink and in the book.